Bill Strang (engineer): Concorde – developing the concept

 Strang's talents as Chief Designer were quickly recognized.
-In 1956, he became involved with other projects, including the Bristol 192 Belvedere bomber.
+In 1956, he became involved with other projects, including the Bristol Belvedere.
 In 1956, when the STAC (Supersonic Transport Aircraft Committee) was formed, Strang was a significant force in forming a final conclusion of the feasibility to build a supersonic transport of slender delta-wing platform with aerodynamics based on the separated flow principle developed by Dietrich Kuchemann and others at the Royal Aircraft Establishment during 1950–54.